Travel Advice

 Language & Culture

-Time difference
+Time Difference

-What to bring
+What to Bring

 Packing for a safari in South Africa is all about balancing comfort, practicality, and preparedness for changing conditions.
 You’ll spend time in open landscapes and safari vehicles, so bringing the right items will help you make the most of every game drive.
-Below, you’ll find answers to common questions about what to pack, so you can head into your South Africa safari well prepared and relaxed.
+Below, you’ll find answers to common questions about what to pack, so you can head into your South Africa safari well-prepared and relaxed.

 Safari Costs

 For many travelers, a safari in South Africa is a true bucket-list experience.
-But what does it actually cost and what can you expect for your budget?
+But what does it actually cost, and what can you expect for your budget?
 The good news is that safaris come in a wide range of options, from accessible self-drive adventures to more exclusive lodge stays.
 We’ll provide you a clear overview.

 Food

-Good food plays an important role in any safari experience, and South Africa offers a wide variety of flavours and dining options.
+Good food plays an important role in any safari experience, and South Africa offers a wide variety of flavors and dining options.
 You have the freedom to choose where and how you enjoy lunch and dinner.
 Whether at your lodge, in a nearby restaurant, or during your self-drive adventure.

 Guides